 Cut out the rectangles.
-Which is the small?
+Which is the smallest?
 Which is the biggest?
 Put them in order.
-A D

-From Investigations Grade 2: Shapes, Blocks and Symmetry © 2012 by Savvas Learning Company LLC, or its affiliates.
+From Investigations: Shapes, Blocks and Symmetry © 2012 by Savvas Learning Company LLC, or its affiliates.
 Used by permission.
 All Rights Reserved.

-Rectangle Activity from Investigations Page 1
+Rectangle Activity from Investigations Page 2

 Cut out the rectangles.
 Which is the smallest?
 Which is the biggest?
-Put them in order. Ε F
+Put them in order.

-From Investigations Grade 2: Shapes, Blocks and Symmetry © 2012 by Savvas Learning Company LLC, or its affiliates.
+From Investigations: Shapes, Blocks and Symmetry © 2012 by Savvas Learning Company LLC, or its affiliates.
 Used by permission.
 All Rights Reserved.